 Nature's Performance Drug?
-BIG Benefit of Watermelon JuiceWatermelon has BIG benefits.
+Watermelon JuiceWatermelon has BIG benefits.
 Turns out this sweet and juicy treat is loaded with a compound that increases blood flow, much the same way "performance" drugs do.

 Summer's favorite fruit has more going for it than a good excuse for a picnic.
 Turns out this sweet and juicy treat is loaded with a come-hither compound that turbocharges blood flow in much the same way "performance" drugs do.